 Mark Wallace with MEDC announced that Kristen Haseltine from Christian County and Jeff Meredith from Carthage will be the representatives for Missouri Economic Development Council District 6.
 If you have questions regarding economic development and resources in our area, please contact them.

 There are several opportunities on the horizon for tech-based startups to help access funds.
-They are currently working on a Tech 2030 report, this will be similar to the statewide report.
+They are currently working on a Tech 2030 report, which will be similar to the statewide report.
 This will focus on the 47 counties in southern Missouri.

-Cheryl Hagler with the City of Springfield announced that Springfield received a $24.8 million RAISE grant for the “Ungap the Map” Project.
+Cheryl Hagler with the City of Springfield announced that Springfield received a $24.8 million RAISE grant for the “Ungapping the Map” Project.
 They will use it to connect citizens of Springfield in disadvantaged neighborhoods to transportation.

 Lisa Robinson with MU Extension, on Zoom, attempted to make an update, unfortunately, the speakers stopped working at this time.